Consortium for the Advanced Simulation of Light Water Reactors: Partners

 CASL is a consortium funded by the US Department of Energy that consists of ten core partners and numerous contributing members.
 The core partners staff all positions of technical leadership and management within the consortium.
 They are responsible for technical execution of the CASL Capability Development Plan and provide the personnel needed to execute the plan.
-The CASL core partners include four DOE national laboratories (Oak Ridge National Laboratory, Idaho, Los Alamos National Laboratory, and Sandia National Laboratory); three universities (Massachusetts Institute of Technology, North Carolina State University, and University of Michigan); and three industry partners (Westinghouse, Tennessee Valley Authority, and the Electric Power Research Institute).
+The CASL core partners include four DOE national laboratories (Oak Ridge National Laboratory, Idaho, Los Alamos National Laboratory, and Sandia National Laboratory); three universities (Massachusetts Institute of Technology, North Carolina State University, and University of Michigan); and three industry partners (Westinghouse, Tennessee Valley Authority, and Electric Power Research Institute).

 In addition to the ten core partners, CASL utilizes the expertise of other institutions all over the world.
-These organizations are designated Contributing Partners participate and contribute to the technical program on a regular basis.
+These organizations, designated "contributing partners," participate and contribute to the technical program on a regular basis.
 Contributing partners are selected for their expertise in a nuclear engineering field relevant to CASL, and bring technical insight to CASL's industry challenge problems.